Best Software for Solo Contractors in 2026 (Cheap, Simple, and Actually Useful)

 – When something goes wrong at tax time, you’ll wish you had a cleaner system.

-Best for: Contractors doing fewer than 5 jobs per week who are revenue-focused and not yet ready to invest in software overhead.
+Best for: Contractors doing fewer than 5 jobs per week who are revenue-focused.
+Choose this when you’re not yet ready to invest in software overhead.

 Comparison at a Glance